neo4j/neo4j-python-driver/docs/source/async_api.rst

             return True

-    # attache the filter injecting the task id to the driver's logger
-    logging.getLogger("neo4j").addFilter(TaskIdFilter())

     # create a handler, e.g. to log to stdout
     handler = logging.StreamHandler(sys.stdout)
     # configure the handler to your liking